Dronning Olgas Vej

 Dronning Olgas Vej (Danish: Queen Olga's Road) is a street in the Mariendal neighborhood of Frederiksberg in Copenhagen, Denmark.
-It runs from Falkoner Allé in the east to a modernist housing estate adjacent to Nordre Fasanvej in the west from where it turns south to join King Georgs Vej.
+It runs from Falkoner Allé in the east to a modernist housing estate adjacent to Nordre Fasanvej in the west from where it turns south to join Kong Georgs Vej.
 The Modernist housing estate was built in the 1970s in the former grounds of the Stjernen cooperative brewery.
 Most of the other buildings in the street are single family detached homes from the late 19th and early 20th century.

 History

 The street was created as part of Niels Josephsen's masterplan for redevelopment of the Mariendal estate.
 Josephsen, a sworn royalist and particularly great admirer of the Greek royal family, decided to name some of the streets in the neighborhood after some of its members.
-The Danish Prince Geourge, a son of Christian IX, had been crowned as George I of Greece in 1863.
+The Danish Prince Vilhelm, a son of Christian IX, had been crowned as George I of Greece in 1863.
 Dronning Olgas Vej was named after his queen consort, Olga Constantinovna of Russia, while the parallel street Kong Georgs Vej and the two intersecting streets Prins Constantins Vej and Kronprinsesse Sofies Vej were named after King Georg, Crown Prince Constantine and Crown Princess Sofia.

 Most of the lots along the street were sold to members of the upper middle class but some of the lots at the far end of the street were sold for other uses.
-Den Kongelige Ride- og Beslagsskole, a royal equestrian school, was built at No. 61.
+Den Kongelige Ride- og Beslagskole, a royal equestrian school, was built at No. 61.
 The Ceres Bread Factory was built at No. 34 in 1912 to designs by Ejnar Thuren.

 The cooperative brewery was built by the labour union in 1802.
-The buildings were designed by Gotfred Tvede (1863-1947).
+The buildings were designed by Gotfred Tvede (1863–1947).
 The equestrian school was in the 1920s taken over by the brewery and used for a new soft drink factory.
 The bread factory was in circa 1940 also taken over by the brewery in connection with another extension.
 Stjernen closed in 1964.